Small Business Entrepreneurship Center: Free Business Workshop

-A free business workshop Wednesday will help budding entrepreneurs and existing business owners demystify the licensing of great ideas.
-The seminar is presented by the Small Business Administration, SCORE-Service Corps of Retired Executives, Small Business Entrepreneurship Center, Inventors Workshop International and Green2Gold incubators.
+A free business workshop Wednesday will help budding entrepreneurs and existing business owners get the new year off to the right start.
+The seminar is presented by SCORE-Service Corps of Retired Executives and the Small Business Entrepreneurship Center.

-The workshop will be followed by a meeting of the Inventors Workshop International’s Santa Barbara region chapter at 7 p.m.

 For more information, contact Alan Tratner at [email protected] or call 805.879.1729.